jsousadacunha/jsousadacunha.github.io/content/policies/jmsousa/index.md

 We may disclose your personal information with our service providers pursuant to a written contract between us and each service provider.
 Each service provider is a for-profit entity that processes the information on our behalf.

-José Sousa has not sold any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
+J.M.
+Sousa has not sold any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.

 ### Your rights with respect to your personal data